followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/BaseWidget/1 Configuration/onDrawn.md

 ===========================================================================

 <!--shortDescription-->
 A handler for the **drawn** event.
+Executed when the widget has finished drawing itself.
 <!--/shortDescription-->

 <!--fullDescription-->
-Assign a callback function to this option if you need to perform specific actions when the widget has finished drawing itself.
-When implementing this function, you can access the drawn widget using the function's parameter.

 <!--/fullDescription-->
 <!--typeFunctionParamName1-->e<!--/typeFunctionParamName1-->
 <!--typeFunctionParamType1-->object<!--/typeFunctionParamType1-->